Our undergraduate and graduate programs develop intellectual skills that are essential

 to professional careers or advanced degrees.
 Our courses provide analytical tools

 that can be applied to virtually any subject.
 They also help enhance critical thinking,

 satisfy broad intellectual interest, and enrich personal knowledge.

-The Department of Linguistics has a computer lab for computer-assisted language learning (CALL), for language study, for the analysis of speech sounds, and for displaying the operation of the organs of speech.
-Computers are used for simulating speech and for mapping the geographical extent of language features, as well as for storing the data needed for the making of grammars and dictionaries.
+The Department of Linguistics has a computer lab and a phonetics lab for computer-assisted language learning (CALL), for language study, and for the analysis of speech sounds.
 The Linguistics Department provides practical classroom teaching experience for qualified TESL students through employment in the American English Institute.